-Media, Meaning & the Legitimation Problem is forthcoming from the Atropos Press THINK MEDIA series (New York, USA • Dresden, Germany)
+Media, Meaning & the Legitimation Problem is forthcoming from the Atropos Press THINK MEDIA EGS Media Philosophy Series (New York, USA • Dresden, Germany)

 This book titled "Media, Meaning, and the Legitimation Problem: From the Eradication of the Metanarrative to the Present: From the Eradication of the Metanarrative to the Present," is a qualitative analysis on the current state of extracting meaning from mediated message since Lyotard largely diminished the role of the metanarrative.
 The work started at the University of Denver and continued on in Media & Communication at the European Graduate School, Saas-fee, Switzerland (www.egs.edu).
 The philosophy and research degree culminated with the oral dissertation defense in Berlin, Germany in May 2013.
 The ways in which we extract meaning and understand the world around us as well as the workings of the semantic Web are key nodes of the sustainable Web ecosystem.